Let f(x) = x2. Calculate the following quantities.

 We solve this inequality for n:

-We conclude that we need to use at least 173 rectangles.
+We need to use at least 173 rectangles.

 Plugging this into the inequality, we get